Coronavirus and cancelled holidays

 If you have made a flight-only booking to a destination which changes from green to amber or red, you may also be able to use the ‘flexible booking policy’ of the airline to change the dates, although it won’t be possible to get a refund unless the airline cancels your flight

 Some providers such as Airbnb, Booking.com and some major hotel chains are waiving their cancellation fees for those whose travel plans have been cancelled or abandoned and are allowing customers to rebook for no extra fee.

 Whether you are entitled to a full refund depends on the terms and conditions of the booking, so you should check your agreement very carefully.

-However, the Competition and Markets Authority recently published guidance stating that if a consumer has had to cancel their trip, or they are unable to access those services, due to Government public health measures, they should be entitled to a refund.
+However, the Competition and Markets Authority previously published guidance stating that if a consumer has had to cancel their trip, or they are unable to access those services, due to Government public health measures, they should be entitled to a refund.
 You should therefore push your provider for a full refund and refer them to the CMA guidance – however, this is only ‘guidance’.

 If you paid for your holiday with a Credit Card (up to £30,000) then you should contact your credit Card company directly as they are equally liable for losses under Section 75 of the Consumer Credit Act 1974.

 Most travel insurers have now stopped selling policies or have changed their policies to exclude cover for coronavirus related disruption.
 They are also unlikely to cover any losses caused as a result of a holiday destination’s change in ‘traffic light’ status.